DanielWTE/justlive.chat/README.md

 1. Make sure your `.env` file contains the correct variables
 2. Rebuild the frontend container with `docker-compose build --no-cache frontend`
 3. Check that the variables are correctly passed as build arguments in docker-compose.yml
-4. Verify that the variables start with `NEXT_PUBLIC_` if they need to be accessible in the browser

 ### Database Connection Issues

-If the backend can't connect to the database:
+If you're having trouble connecting to the database:

-1. Check that the `DATABASE_URL` is correctly set in your `.env` file
-2. Ensure the PostgreSQL container is running with `docker-compose ps`
+1. Check that the PostgreSQL container is running: `docker-compose ps`
-3. Verify that the database has been initialized with `docker-compose logs postgres`
+2. Verify the `DATABASE_URL` in your `.env` file
+3. For local development outside Docker, update the `DATABASE_URL` to point to your local PostgreSQL instance

+### Socket.IO Connection Issues

+If real-time chat is not working:

+1. Check that the domain is properly registered in the dashboard
+2. Verify that CORS is properly configured for your domain
+3. Check browser console for any connection errors
+4. Ensure that the `NEXT_PUBLIC_API_URL` points to your backend server

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License - see the LICENSE file for details.